 A power failure may have occurred due to a natural disaster (forced outage) or electrical works (power stoppage for work).
 Please switch off all electric appliances in use and wait for the power to turn back on.

 If you need to contact us urgently, please call us at the number below with someone who speaks Japanese.
-Hokuriku Electric Network Service Center: 0120-837119
+Hokuriku Electric Power Transmission & Distribution Company Network Service Center: 0120-837119

 The distribution board distributes the electricity delivered to your home to different rooms in your house.
 It also assumes other important functions such as shutting off the electric current when you use too much electricity and preventing electric leakage accidents.